 Strong wind gusts disrupt service for thousands

-Current forecasts call for winds in potential excess of 50 mph to gust through the afternoon on Sunday.
+Current forecasts call for winds in excess of 50 mph and in isolated areas, 60 mph, to gust through 11 a.m. on Sunday.
 Combined with soft ground as a result of warmer than usual temperatures, the winds have the potential to bring down trees and limbs, causing damage to overhead power lines and other electrical equipment.

-The company urges customers to use caution when traveling throughout impacted areas.
+The company urges customers to use caution when traveling throughout the region.
 NYSEG’s storm readiness teams have been actively engaged, mobilizing additional field resources and equipment for response efforts.
 Crews will work until every customer is restored.

 NYSEG will provide updates throughout the event to the general public on their website and social media channels (Facebook and Twitter).
 The company also reminds customers of the following safety tips to prepare for the storm and stay safe if power outages do occur.

 - Sign up for Outage Alerts to receive updates automatically by phone, text, or e-mail as the company updates the status of the restoration process in their area.
 Customers can sign up for outage alerts by visiting here .

 - Keep battery-operated flashlights and radios on hand, along with supplies of drinking water and non-perishable foods.

 - Make sure that smart phones, tablets and other mobile devices are fully charged.

 - Stay at least 30 feet from a downed power line.

 - If a downed wire comes in contact with your vehicle, stay inside and wait for help.
 If you must get out because of fire or other danger, jump clear of the vehicle to avoid any contact with the vehicle and the ground at the same time.
 Land with your feet together and hop with feet together or shuffle away; don’t run or stride.